 In a word, the dial is brilliant.
 There is hardly any reflection from the crystal and just the right amount of depth.
 The way the chapter ring curves into the dial reminds me of the best Seiko offerings; the silver-coloured applied Breitling logo adds just enough sparkle and – for once – Breitling has not ruined the look by writing all over the dial.
 There are just three lines of text and oversized numerals at 6, 9 and 12.
 If I must pick fault, I wish the date text was a matching blue instead of black.

 The slanted Breitling bracelet is divisive but I personally love it.
-I think it adds character to the watch.
+Some people prefer a rubber strap for Breitling watches but I think the steel option adds character to the watch.
 The construction and finish are superb, everything feeling as smooth as silk.
 Adjustment is via a very fiddly system of tiny, tiny screws.
 I took mine to the AD for resizing after it became apparent even my mid-range tools would soon destroy the shallow screw heads if I attempted it myself.
 If you are larger-wristed, beware: usually I need to take three links out a watch bracelet to get it to fit.
 The Breitling SuperOcean bracelet was just one link too big for my 7.5 inch wrist, and even before it was taken out it was only one micro-adjustment shy of a perfect fit.